huggingface/huggingface_hub/README.md

 > - Fast downloads!
 We use Cloudfront (a CDN) to geo-replicate downloads so they're blazing fast from anywhere on the globe
 > - Usage stats and more features to come
 >
-> Let us know if interested 😎
+> Ping us if interested 😎

 <br>